libp2p/specs/RFC/0003-routing-records.md

 envelope][envelope-rfc], which lets us issue "self-certified" address records that are signed by the peer that the addresses belong to.

-To produce a "self-certified" address, a peer will construct a `RoutingState` containing their listen addresses and serialize it to a byte array using a protobuf encoder.
+To produce a "self-certified" address, a peer will construct a `PeerRecord` containing their listen addresses and serialize it to a byte array using a protobuf encoder.
 The serialized records will then be wrapped in a [signed envelope][envelope-rfc], which is signed with the libp2p peer's private host key.
 The corresponding public key MUST be included in the envelope's `public_key` field.

-When receiving a `RoutingState` wrapped in a signed envelope, a peer MUST validate the signature before deserializing the `RoutingState` record.
+When receiving a `PeerRecord` wrapped in a signed envelope, a peer MUST validate the signature before deserializing the `PeerRecord`.
 If the signature is invalid, the envelope MUST be discarded without deserializing the envelope payload.

-Once the signature has been verified and the `RoutingState` has been deserialized, the receiving peer MUST verify that the `peer_id` contained in the `RoutingState` matches the `public_key` from the envelope.
-If the public key in the envelope cannot derive the peer id contained in the routing state record, the `RoutingState` MUST be discarded.
+Once the signature has been verified and the `PeerRecord` has been deserialized, the receiving peer MUST verify that the `peer_id` contained in the `PeerRecord` matches the `public_key` from the envelope.
+If the public key in the envelope cannot derive the peer id contained in the `PeerRecord`, the `PeerRecord` MUST be discarded.

 ### Signed Envelope Domain

 Signed envelopes require a "domain separation" string that defines the scope or purpose of a signature.

-When wrapping a `RoutingState` in a signed envelope, the domain string MUST be `libp2p-routing-state`.
+When wrapping a `PeerRecord` in a signed envelope, the domain string MUST be `libp2p-routing-state`.

 ### Signed Envelope Payload Type